khushalj24/html/README.md

-# This a website is a html templates i have created in react
+# This is website consists of html templates created in react
 https://khushalj24.github.io/html/